JuliaComputing/SQLStrings.jl/README.md

 # Design

-`SqlStrings` is a minimal approach to integrating SQL with Julia code in a safe way — it understands only the basic rules of SQL quoting and Julia string interpolation, but does no other parsing of the source text.
+`SQLStrings` is a minimal approach to integrating SQL with Julia code in a safe way — it understands only the basic rules of SQL quoting and Julia string interpolation, but does no other parsing of the source text.
 This allows tight integration with your database of choice by being unopinionated about its